mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Kip met his gaze with conviction in his eyes.
 "When Ara fades from the sky and Lissa has killed off everyone you had a chance to love, I hope you find the decency to regret it all as you die alone in the dark."

-	He chuckled a quick breath, barely a puff, and told him, "Nobody dies in the darkness."
+	He chuckled a quick breath, barely a puff, and told him, "Nobody dies in the dark."

 	Rising to his right, he turned and stared comfortably into the void as if speaking to an invisible friend.